EmbeddedOS/embeddedos.github.io/_posts/2024-11-14-QEMU-Object-Model.md

 ---
-title: 'QEMU Object Module: QEMU framework with OOP style.'
+title: 'QEMU Object Module: a QEMU's framework with OOP style.'
 description: >-
   Let's discover the QEMU Object Module and how it provides a framework for registering user creatable types using an OOP approach.